wilberj88/Novus-Contract/README.md

 Build the contract: terminal: cd counter contract, forc build Create a Wallet: https://github.com/FuelLabs/forc-wallet#forc-wallet Instalarlo + Vincularlo con el Fuelup component + Initialize + Create account + Find address of the wallet "forc wallet list" + Deploy to test + Put the keys + Find the signature
 Deploying: 1) Install Forc-wallet to sign and deploy contracts form CLI; 2) Get test tokens; 3) Deploy the contract

+Advanced Types:
+Structs: grouping of types (example Car with color, wheels, engine...)
+Enums: sum types
+StorageMap: special type for save key-value pairs inside storage block.
+StorageVec: store more than one value in sigle data structure where each value is assigned and index and can only storage values of the same type